Skip to main content

 AMD's Ryzen Embedded boards (an alternative).

-AMD has also recently released a Ryzen based embedded CPU+GPU with a few motherboards being released that utilise it.
+AMD has also recently released a Ryzen-based embedded CPU+GPU, and a few motherboards have been released that utilise it.

 https://www.tomshardware.com/news/ryzen-v1000-apu-mini-itx-motherboard,37873.html